Hopewell Township, Mercer County, New Jersey: Roads and highways

 As of May 2010, the township had a total of 189.67 mi of roadways, of which 136.96 mi are maintained by the municipality, 36.68 mi by Mercer County and 16.03 mi by the New Jersey Department of Transportation.

 Several major highways pass through the township.
 Route 29 passes through the southwestern part of Hopewell alongside the Delaware and Raritan Canal.
 Route 31 is the main north–south road that goes through the township.
 Interstate 295 also passes through in the southern part; the highway has two interchanges in the Township: Exits 73 (Scotch Road) and 72 (Route 31).
 Major county roads that go through are County Route 518, County Route 546, County Route 569 and County Route 579.

 Hopewell Township was supposed to be where the Somerset Freeway would have started in the south, ending in the north in either Piscataway or Franklin Township.
 This would have completed Interstate 95 in New Jersey.
 The cancellation of this project led to having the New Jersey Turnpike carry the interstate numbering instead.
 Originally, I-295 had extended into Hopewell Township and ended where the supposed Somerset Freeway interchange was to be built.
 Ultimately, the Somerset Freeway was canceled in 1982.
 I-295 was redesignated I-95 from the canceled interchange to the exit at U.S. Route 1 in 1993.
 In March 2018, I-95 through Hopewell Township became I-295 as part of the Pennsylvania Turnpike/Interstate 95 Interchange Project that completed the gap in I-95.

 Public transportation

-NJ Transit provides bus service between the township and Trenton on the 624.Mercer County Rider Guide, NJ Transit.
-Accessed November 27, 2019.
+NJ Transit provides bus service between the township and Trenton on the 624.